sungwonida/100DaysOfML/Log.md

 **Today's Progress** : Had my own seminar on Machine Learning Fundamental for the team members.

-**Thoughts** : That was the 3rd series on Machine Learning seminar.
-(1. Deep Learning for Computer Vision, 2.
+**Thoughts** : That was the 4th series on Machine Learning seminar.
+(0. Machine Learning Overview, 1.
+Deep Learning for Computer Vision, 2.
 Machine Learning Fundamental, 3.
 Machine Learning Fundamental (cont.)).
 I think these series are enough for the team members in elevating their mind to this field.
 The missing parts might be discovered by the team members themselves.

 **Link of Work** :
 [Seminar:Computer Vision](https://docs.google.com/presentation/d/1DIe8pH1H1zohX4l4D5ExGoErPxqlfjdazmRXmmXj51Q/edit?usp=sharing)